zbaoye/LeetCode/Easy/Binary Tree.md

 ## 437. Path Sum III

 You are given a binary tree in which each node contains an integer value.
 Find the number of paths that sum to a given value.
 The path does not need to start or end at the root or a leaf, but it must go downwards (traveling only from parent nodes to child nodes).
 The tree has no more than 1,000 nodes and the values are in the range -1,000,000 to 1,000,000.
 ### Solution
+DFS for each node

+### Code
 ``` c++
 /**
  * Definition for a binary tree node.